Volkswagen and unions: International Solidarity working group

-InterSoli, in addition to the VW World Group Committee established in 1979 by the International Metal Workers' Federation, facilitates global contact between German trade union members and workers in foreign operations.
+InterSoli, in addition to the VW World Group Committee established in 1979 by the International Metalworkers' Federation, facilitates global contact between German union members and workers in foreign operations.

 European Works Council

 With the acquisition of SEAT in 1986, VW Group had operations in 3 European states: Germany, Belgium and Spain.
 The German Group Works Council and foreign members of VW Group initiated the formation of a European Works Council.
 The first meeting was in 1990, with a signed agreement in 1992; a full two years prior to the EU ratification of the European Works Council Directive (94/45/EC).

 As of 2017, the VW European Works Council has 70 employee representatives.

 Global Works Council

 The Volkswagen Group Global Works Council (GWC) also known as the Volkswagen Group World Works Council, was established in 1998.
 It was the first Global Works Council of its kind anywhere in the world.
 The first president, and general secretary of the GWC was Klaus Volkert, the VW European–, Group– and General Works Council chair at the time.
 The preamble and provisions of the GWC are copied nearly verbatim from the VW European Works Council agreements, albeit with a different formula accounting for the additional non–European countries.
 It consisted of 27 employee representatives, 20 from Europe and 7 from other parts of the world.
 It has grown as of 2017 to 100 employee representatives.